Redialing Rules

 - Call is immediately terminated

-- Contact is added to your DNC list
+- Add the contact to your DNC list

 - All scheduled retries are cancelled